Active learning can be integrated into a variety of contexts and help overcome teaching and learning barriers.

 Concern: Many Students Need Help, and I am the Only Instructor.

 Encourage students to ask their peers before asking the instructor.
-Use message boards in UB Learns, or on other class channels such as Twitter, Facebook or Padlet where students can post questions, and everyone can respond.
+Use discussion forums in UB Learns, or on other class channels such as Twitter, Facebook or Padlet where students can post questions, and everyone can respond.

 Educational technology can help overcome difficulties of implementing active learning due to: